Uncoupling with Intention: How to End a Relationship with Care and Clarity

 4. Create Thoughtful Boundaries (to Support the Process)

 Uncoupling often becomes more painful when boundaries are unclear.
+Some things to consider:

 Will you stay in contact?